HarryS2496/Kings-Fist-Webnovel/chapters/chapter8.md

 *If I had more time to spare, I’d keep practicing my kicks, but…*

 “Hey, Shen\~\!
 Please help me get Vega down carefully before– ah, no\!
-She fell down\!
+She fell\!
 Vega, are you okay\!?” cried Creslende.

 When duty calls, trances must be silenced.